react-tourlight

 Spotlight doesn't appear

-Target element not found — Verify the CSS selector or ref points to a mounted element.
-Open DevTools and run
+3. Target element not found — Verify the CSS selector or ref points to a mounted element.
+Open DevTools and run document.querySelector('#your-selector') to confirm.

 Tooltip is mispositioned

-Target inside a scroll container — Floating UI handles this automatically, but the basic fallback may not.
-Ensure the target element is visible in the viewport.
+2. Target inside a scroll container — Floating UI handles this automatically via autoUpdate.
+If positioning still looks wrong, ensure the target element is actually visible in the viewport.

 Tour doesn't advance